microsoft/pxt-arcade/docs/arts-and-crafts/laser-cut-stencils.md

 # Laser Cut Stencils

-With this tool, you will create stencils that allow you to draw or paint pixel art on t-shirts, boards, walls, etc...
+With this tool, you can create stencils that allow you to draw or paint pixel art on t-shirts, boards, walls, etc...
 You will need access to a laser cutter.

 ![Arcade cabinet in the MakeCode Team room](/static/arts-and-crafts/stencils-cabinet.jpg)